cal-weng/terminus/docs/manual/olares/settings/gpu-resource.md

 ### Time Slicing

-In this mode, the GPU rotates across applications in time slices; at any instant only one app runs on the GPU.
-Other GPU workloads are paused, with their VRAM evicted to system memory and restored on their slice.
+In this mode, the GPU rotates across applications in time slices.
+- At any instant, only one application uses the GPU’s compute and VRAM.
+- Other applications’ VRAM contents are temporarily swapped out to system memory.

-Time Slicing mode provides a shared VRAM pool.
-Applications without an exclusive GPU or dedicated VRAM automatically join the time-sliced queue and use this pool when the GPU is available.
+- Applications not assigned an exclusive GPU or dedicated VRAM are placed in the time-slicing queue by default.

 ### App Exclusive

-In this mode, the GPU’s full compute capacity and VRAM are allocated to a single application, eliminating cross-application contention and interference.
+In this mode, the GPU’s full compute capacity and VRAM are allocated to a single application to ensure the maximized performance.

 ### Memory Slicing

+In this mode, GPU VRAM is allocated to multiple applications by specified quotas:

+- Applications with a quota can run concurrently on the GPU.
-In this mode, VRAM is statically partitioned into fixed quotas and bound to designated applications.
-The sum of quotas must not exceed the total physical VRAM.
-Each assigned app can access only its own partition with no cross-app interference.
+- The sum of all quotas must not exceed the GPU’s physical VRAM.

 ## View GPU status